-This topic has been recently discussed in one of the new face painters groups on Facebook.
-There were quite many questions and while answering, I figured out that I should write a blog post on this topic to help many of the beginners (and not only 😉) understand better how to work with your paints and how to get the best results with the tools you own.
+I saw the topic of activating face paints recently in a Facebook group for new face painters.
+There were many questions on this particular post.
+While I was writing an answer, the thought crossed my mind to write a blog post as well to help many of the beginners (and not only 😉) work better with their paints and how to get the best results with the tools you own.
 Sometimes, a little trick can be a great life changer!
 Let’s begin!

 Are you new to face painting industry?
 Check out what are the “TOP 10 must-learn face painting designs” and be secure that you will make it justice at your first gig!

 Types of paints